tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 The following Dag runners will remain experimental:

 *   AirflowDagRunner
-    *   Honestly speaking, support of this one is on the fence.
-Due to lack of proper configuration for a distributed backend support, it’s not much more powerful than the LocalDagRunner when used out-of-box.
-However, some partner teams managed to connect this to a distributed backend.
-        Until that is supported in TFX, we don’t think this one is stable.
+    *   Due to low utilization of the AirflowDagRunner, we want to avoid calling it stable.
+Support will continue to graduate it into production as utilization evolves.

 The following dag runners are slated to be deprecated and therefore won’t
 comply: